Creating a virtual machine in Pouta

 This document explains a simple way to launch a virtual machine in the Pouta service.
-Any CSC user with a computing project can request access to the service as described in Applying for Pouta access.
+Any CSC user with a computing project can request access to the service as described in [Applying for Pouta access].
+To use Pouta, you need to have applied Pouta access for your project first.
 Please make sure you are familiar with the concepts and security issues first.
-You might also want to take a look at the webinar recording in YouTube.
+You might also want to take a look at the webinar.

 The web interfaces of the Pouta clouds are available at following addresses:

-|https://pouta.csc.fi||cPouta web interface||Accessible from internet|
+|https://pouta.csc.fi||cPouta web interface||Accessible on the internet|

-|https://epouta.csc.fi||ePouta web interface||Accessible only from IPs which you provided for accessing management interfaces of ePouta|
+|https://epouta.csc.fi||ePouta web interface||Accessible only from IPs provided for accessing the management interfaces of ePouta|

 Setting up SSH keys